-During the certificate order process, you have an Auto-Renew option that allows you to automatically renew an SSL, client, grid, or standard code signing certificate 30 days before it expires.
-If you change your mind, after the certificate has been issued, you can open the Order # details pane and turn automatic renewal On or Off for a certificate.
+During the certificate order process, you have an Auto-Renew option that allows you to automatically renew the certificate 30 days before it expires.
+If you change your mind, you can update this settings after we issue the certificate.
+Open the order's Order # details pane and check (or uncheck) Auto-Renew for the certificate order.

 ©2020 DigiCert, Inc. All rights reserved.
 DigiCert, its logo and CertCentral are registered trademarks of DigiCert, Inc. Norton and the Checkmark Logo are trademarks of NortonLifeLock Inc. used under license.
 Other names may be trademarks of their respective owners.